General

 Jet lag is a major cause of sleep disruption, so whether you’re travelling for business or pleasure, follow these top tips to make sure you stay as fit and healthy as possible throughout and after a long flight:

 Adjust your body clock ahead of your travels: If you travel regularly, try moving your daily routine ahead or behind by a few hours in the days before you travel.
-This will make it easier to adjust to your new time zone.
+This will make it easier to adjust to your new time zone and avoid jet lag.

 Take along some sleeping aids: Pack some herbal sleep aids, to help you to sleep at the right times when you get to your destination.
 There are a lot of natural sleep aids on the market containing lavender, camomile and hops.
 Eye-masks and earplugs are also a big help but for some it’s their own pillow that ensures the dose right off.